haiwera-silk-cd/magento-devdocs/guides/v2.1/payments-integrations/vault/admin-integration.md

 1. Create a token component provider and specify it in the `<your_module_dir>/etc/di.xml`.
 2. Create a custom vault JS component and specify it in the component provider.
-3. Create a `.phtml` template, specify it in the component provider and the corresponding {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}layout{% endglossarytooltip %} file.
+3. Create a `.phtml` template, specify it in the component provider and the corresponding {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}布局{% endglossarytooltip %} file.

 There are more details about these steps in the following sections.